GothenburgBitFactory/tw.org/content/docs/taskserver/prep.md

 A suitable machine to run your Taskserver is one that is always available.
 If you have such a machine, or have access to a hosted machine, that is ideal.

-If your machine is not continuously available, it can still be a suitable Taskserver because the sync mechanism doesn\'t require continuous access.
+If your machine is not continuously available, it can still be a suitable Taskserver because the sync mechanism doesn't require continuous access.
 When a client cannot sync, it simply accumulates local, unpropagated changes until it can sync.

 A laptop is a poor choice for a Taskserver host.